catkin/catkin_tools/docs/quick_start.rst

     Removing buildspace: /tmp/path/to/my_catkin_ws/build
     Removing develspace: /tmp/path/to/my_catkin_ws/devel

-For more information on less agressive cleaning options see the :doc:`clean verb <verbs/catkin_clean>` documentation.
+For more information on less aggressive cleaning options see the :doc:`clean verb <verbs/catkin_clean>` documentation.